daniel-acuna/daniel-acuna.github.io/_posts/2018-06-25-acuna-lab-is-looking-for-students.md

 and Information Management graduate degrees.
 He is currently the teacher and Professor of Record for the course IST 718: Advanced Information Analytics.

-Past Master's students have done internships in Silicon Valley (e.g., Airbnb), are working in major consulting companies (e.g., Ernst & Young,  Goldman Sachs), and are broadly working as data scientists.
+Past Master's students have done internships in Silicon Valley (e.g., Airbnb, Google), are working in major consulting companies (e.g., Ernst & Young,  Goldman Sachs), and are broadly working as data scientists.
 Please see the [People section](/people/).